Kotlin/api-guidelines/docs/topics/api-guidelines-backward-compatibility.md

 You might think that narrowing a return type, for example from `Collection` to `List` would preserve compatibility.
 Unfortunately, while source compatibility is preserved, binary compatibility is broken.

-Let’s say you have a demo function in the file `Library.kt`:
+Let's say you have a demo function in the file `Library.kt`:

 ```kotlin
 public fun demo(): Number = 3